civboot/civlua/README.md

 https://github.com/civboot/civboot/tree/main/blog

 ## Development
-Run tests with
+Build C source and run tests with
 ```
 make test
 ```

-Running tests currently requires [luaposix], but most libraries work without it.

 **All contributors must agree to license their contributions into the public domain.**